alexsweeten/satelliteannotation/README.md

 # satelliteannotation
-Repo for code "Alignment-Free Annotation of Satellite DNA
+Repo containing the scripts & algorithms for "Alignment-Free Annotation of Satellite DNA"